sourceduty/Spelling_Solver/README.md

 Since this was Level 5, the game concludes here.
 Would you like to play another round or discuss something else?

-Print the entire chat history as a plain text code block.

 <br>
 </details>